mbsa-tud/tsad_platform/README.md

 The selection of thresholds controls which thresholds are set during training and are available during testing ([Mode 1](#mode-1-manually-train-and-test-models)).
 Only the selected ones are used during the auto-evaluation on the `Auto Run` panel ([Mode 2](#mode-2-automatically-train-and-test-models-on-single--or-multi-entity-datasets)).

+**NOTE** Some models/algorithms (Merlin, OC-SVM, Grubbst test) define their own threshold or dont't require one.
+For these models, none of the available thresholds are applied.

 To select thresholds, proceed as follows:

 1. Click `Settings > Threshold Selection` to open the threshold selection window.